Harlan Carr

-Harlan Bradley "Gotch" Carr (April 30, 1903 – October 24, 1970) was a professional football player from Union Springs, New York.
+Harlan Bradley "Gotch" Carr (April 30, 1903 – October 24, 1970) was an American professional football player from Union Springs, New York.
 He attended Syracuse University and made his professional debut in the National Football League in 1927 with the Pottsville Maroons.
 He also played for the Buffalo Bisons in 1927.
 He scored two rushing touchdowns in ten NFL games during his 1-year career.

 Harlan played basketball with Vic Hanson at Syracuse University.
 After his collegiate career, he also played with Vic Hanson's All-Americas pro basketball team for two seasons from 1928 to 1930.